 - 1. Credit from the tests may be used to fulfill specific courses, as part of a distribution/area/general requirement, or as free electives (without further specification) in the student's degree program. - 2.
 The student must test at the end of the semester before he enrolls in courses for which the CLEP test (or equivalent course) is a pre-requisite. - 3.
-1-12 semester hours of credit will be awarded per accepted score, as noted below. - 4.
-A grade of P (pass) will be assigned and the hours will not be used to calculate the student's grade point average (GPA).
-The minimum accepted score for all examinations is 50, except as noted in the listing below. - 5.
-The work may not duplicate previous college work that has been successfully completed. - 6.
-The student pays no transfer fee to the University, but does pay applicable testing and grading fees.

-7. Students wishing to test out of a course through CLEP must do so before the end of the first semester of their senior year.
+A grade of P (pass) will be assigned following the successful completion of CLEP tests and the hours will not be used to calculate the student's grade point average (GPA).
+The minimum accepted score for all examinations is generally 50, except as noted in the listing below. - 4.
+CLEP based credits may not duplicate previous college work that has been successfully completed. - 5.
+The student pays no transfer fee to the University for CLEP credits, but does pay applicable testing and grading fees. - 6.
+Students wishing to test out of a course through CLEP must do so before the end of the first semester of their senior year. - 7.
+CLEP credit will not be granted for previously failed courses.

-Examinations accepted for specific courses.
-All others may be used for electives, where relevant to the student's program of study. . [...] - Only receive credit if CLEP test was taken before enrollment at MACU.
+CLEP Examinations accepted for specific courses.
+All others may be used for electives, where relevant to the student's program of study. [...] - Only receive credit if CLEP test was taken before enrollment at MACU.